project-bluebird/dodo/Specification.md

 If any other error occurs (e.g. a failure to parse the route information), an exception is thrown.

 **Description:** Get a dataframe of waypoints on an aircraft's route.

+## Current flight level

+**Function name:** `current_flight_level`

+**Parameters:**
+- `aircraft_id`: A string aircraft identifier.
+For the BlueSky simulator, this has to be at least three characters.

+**Return value:** A non-negative double.
+The aircraft's current flight level in meters.
+If an invalid ID is given, or the call to Bluebird fails, an exception is thrown.

+**Description:** Get the aircraft's current flight level (in meters).

+## Requested flight level

+**Function name:** `requested_flight_level`

+**Parameters:**
+- `aircraft_id`: A string aircraft identifier.
+For the BlueSky simulator, this has to be at least three characters.

+**Return value:** A non-negative double.
+The aircraft's requested flight level in meters.
+If an invalid ID is given, or the call to Bluebird fails, an exception is thrown.

+**Description:** Get the aircraft's requested flight level (in meters).
+Can only be returned if the aircraft has a defined route.

+## Cleared flight level

+**Function name:** `cleared_flight_level`

+**Parameters:**
+- `aircraft_id`: A string aircraft identifier.
+For the BlueSky simulator, this has to be at least three characters.

+**Return value:** A non-negative double.
+The aircraft's cleared flight level in meters.
+If an invalid ID is given, or the call to Bluebird fails, an exception is thrown.

+**Description:** Get the aircraft's cleared flight level (in meters).
+The initial cleared flight level is set to the initial altitude when a scenario is loaded.

 ## Change aircraft altitude